EB5AN Leads the EB-5 Industry with Fourteen Form I-956F Approvals—and No RFEs

 Faster Approval Than the Industry Average

-USCIS granted some of EB5AN’s Form I-956F approvals in six months or less.
+USCIS granted some of EB5AN’s Form I-956F approvals in under three months, with the most recent approval in just 1.6 months.
 This means our Form I-956F processing times are significantly faster than the industry average.
-Petitions we filed in 2023 were approved in an average of 7.3 months, nearly twice as fast as the USCIS average processing time of 12.8 months.
+Petitions we filed in the previous twelve months were approved in an average of 4.0 months, much faster than the USCIS average processing time of 7.0 months.

 100% Approval Rate for Regional Center Projects Managed by EB5AN